A Great Outdoors Day Trip around Haifa

 When you have enjoyed the fresh mountain air and views from the mountain slopes it is time to continue the day’s adventure.
-Continue north on route 4 until route 721 takes you east up in to the Carmel Mountains.
+Continue north on route 4 until route 721 takes you east up into the Carmel Mountains.
 You’ll be surrounded by greenery as you wend your way along narrow roads clinging to the mountainsides.
-This route takes you through the Mount Carmel National Park.

-Since then major projects have been initiated to replant trees across the Carmel.
+Since then major projects have been initiated to replant trees across Carmel.
 A drive through this area; through the heart of the disaster area will show you that the forests are again thriving.
 Look out along the way for the mountain top memorial to those who lost their lives in the fire.
-The monument is a beautiful sculpture which can be seen from far away.
-Turn onto route 672 which takes you passed the Haifa University campus and make a sharp right onto route 705 which will bring you to the JNF Eagle Park or KKL Nesher Park.
+The monument is a beautiful sculpture that can be seen from far away.
+Turn onto Route 672 which takes you past the Haifa University campus and make a sharp right onto route 705 which will bring you to the JNF Eagle Park or KKL Nesher Park.

 Nesher Park – The Hanging Bridges

 The gully flows with water during the winter.
 Cross the bridge and then decide if you want to descend into the gully for a longer route or make a circular route crossing another suspension bridge a little further along to bring you back to where you started.
-In the gully there is a quaint stone bridge which takes you further down to a woodland area where there are benches, picnic spots and lookout points.
+In the gully, there is a quaint stone bridge that takes you further down to a woodland area where there are benches, picnic spots, and lookout points.

 The whole route takes about an hour to complete.
-Continuing on your day trip return to route 672 and wend your way down the mountain side into the city of Haifa.
-Route 672 reaches a fork in the road where you take the right-hand route 23 along Bikurim Street, HaAsif Street and then left onto Sderot Kish which becomes Yefe Nof Street.
+Continuing on your day trip return to route 672 and wend your way down the mountainside into the city of Haifa.
+Route 672 reaches a fork in the road where you take the right-hand route 23 along Bikurim Street, HaAsif Street, and then left onto Sderot Kish which becomes Yefe Nof Street.
 Park your car on Yefe Nof when you see signs to the Ba’ha Gardens and follow the path downwards.

 Ba’hai Gardens, Haifa

 There are 450 plant species in the gardens which stretch for 1km on the northern slope of Mount Carmel in the heart of Haifa.
-From the top to the bottom of the 19 garden terraces it is 225 meters and at its widest point the gardens are 400 meters wide.
+From the top to the bottom of the 19 garden terraces it is 225 meters and at its widest point, the gardens are 400 meters wide.
 There are three access points to the Ba’hai Garden – from Yefe Nof Street above the upper gardens and shrine; from Hatzionut Avenue which is on the same level as the Shrine or from the bottom of the gardens at the plaza on the junction of Ben Gurion Ave and Hagefen Street in the German Colony.